SovnSkyrim/Aldrnari/README.md

      - [WATER]
 	- EnableTessellation=false

 Those are the easiest tweaks you can do.
+Editing DynDOLOD voids support, editing the ENB does not.

 ### I want to support your work!